luvnft/thirdroom/docs/guides/websg/networking.md

 # Networking

 The WebSG Networking API gives you access to low latency messaging between peers in a world.
-Third Room's networking is built on top of WebRTC data channels.
+Space's networking is built on top of WebRTC data channels.
 It is peer-to-peer, so messages are sent directly between peers without going through a server.